sadir06/Project_Brief/personal_statements/DenizYilmazkaya.md

 ### Debugging
 Initially, there was a clock synchronization problem - the cache memory FSM operated on `negedge clk` whilst the underlying `data_mem.sv` module updated on `posedge`, which created a half-cycle timing offset causing race conditions and data corruption during 4-word cache refills.
 To solve this I converted the cache controller to update on `posedge clk`.

 Another issue was that during a cache miss, the cache would refill the line from memory but lose the original write request.
 The write signals of the CPU. `cpu_wdata`, `cpu_we`, and `funct3` were only valid during the `C_IDLE` state of the cache FSM.
 By the time the FSM reached `C_RESPOND`, these signals had changed or become invalid.
-The way Lila and I solved this was by implementing a further shadow register system to store write miss information [Commit: 37f8839](https://github.com/sadir06/Project_Brief/commit/37f88396edab71bf43c8a4862309184e2c8237da) :
+The way Lila and I solved this was by implementing a further shadow register system to store write-miss information [Commit: 37f8839](https://github.com/sadir06/Project_Brief/commit/37f88396edab71bf43c8a4862309184e2c8237da) :
 ```systemverilog
 logic shadow_we;              // Store whether miss was a write
 logic [31:0] shadow_wdata;    // Capture write data